At the annual member’s meeting on September 26th, 2019, the NHNA membership adopted the following bylaws which are currently in effect. PDF version.

 Every act or decision done or made by a majority of the Members present at any Annual Meeting or Special Membership Meeting duly noticed at which a quorum is present shall be regarded as an act of the Association, except where otherwise provided in the Association’s bylaws or the laws of the state of New Mexico.

 (a) Voting Privileges.
 Every person who, or legal entity that has satisfied all the requirements for Membership prior to the call of any vote at any Annual Meeting or Special Membership Meeting is entitled to cast one vote.
-A legal entity Member must designate its voting representative with the Association prior to casting a vote.
+A legal entity Member must designate in writing its voting representative at least 24 hours prior to casting a vote.

 (b) Proxy Voting.
 With the exception that legal entities must designate their voting representatives prior to casting their votes, proxy voting is not allowed.